nuejs/nue/packages/nuejs.org/vision/index.md

 ---

 #### Nue vision
-# A reboot of the frontend ecosystem
+# A rebirth of the frontend
-Today, web development is broken.
-We've normalized JavaScript monoliths and use only a fraction of what's possible with the modern web stack.
+Today, web development unnecessarily complex: we've normalized JavaScript monoliths and use only a fraction of what's possible with the modern web stack.
 It's time for a reboot:

 ## Phase 1: Standards-first framework